-Before discussing the differences, you should understand a bit about the mediation process.
-Mediation is an out of court solution to resolving your family law case.
+Before discussing the differences, you should understand a bit about the online divorce mediation process.
+Mediation is an out-of-court solution to resolving your family law case.
 Through confidential meetings with a neutral mediator, you are able to negotiate the issues in your case.

 Mediation requires informed consent and decision-making from both parties but can result in a reduction of the cost, stress, and time spent bringing your case to a resolution.

 Both in-person and online mediation with Zonder Family Law Group feature face-to-face meetings with a licensed attorney, mediator, and Certified Family Law Specialist* through the use of technology and virtual meeting rooms.

 The main difference between in-person and online mediation is that you do not have to be physically present in the office with the mediator and your spouse for online divorce mediation sessions to occur.

 Online mediation allows your case to be handled around your schedule.
 You are able to attend mediation sessions from the comfort of your own home or office.

 Online mediation offers a flexible means to bring your family law case to a close.